 BookSmiles harnesses the talent of students to help the cause!

-Thank you Ciorlisse Garcia DeJesus, a rising senior at Lindenwold High School, for turning a recycle bin into a WORK OF ART.
-This will serve as a mobile book donation station for years to come!
+Thank you Ciorlisse Garcia DeJesus, a rising senior at Lindenwold High School, for turning recycle bins into a WORKS OF ART.
+They will serve as a mobile book donation station for years to come!